 - Meanwhile, make an easy glaze by whisking 1 C powdered sugar, 1 T melted butter and 2-3 tsp. milk and 1/2 tsp. vanilla or you can also make chocolate glaze like we discuss below

-- Dip warm donuts into the glaze then let then drip on a wire baking rack
+- Dip warm donuts into the glaze then let then drip on a wireย baking rack

 Notes

-Tips for making donut dough
+Tips for fryingย

-Hot oil, around 375 degrees works best for getting authentic, crispy on the outside, soft on the inside donuts.
-Using a deep fryer or large pot works best although frying in a small pan will work if that’s all you have.
-Do not use a donut pan as these need to be fried.Nutrition
+Hot oil, around 375 degrees works best for getting authentic, crispy on the outside, soft on the inside donuts.ย Using aย deep fryer or large potย works best although frying in a small pan will work if that’s all you have.
+Do not use a donut pan as these need to be fried.
+Pro Tip: For easy handling, grease your hands with non-stick cooking spray before working with the dough. ยNutrition

 This recipe was originally published on February 7, 2016.
 It has been updated with new photos, pro tips and information.
 The recipe is still the same delicious recipe you know.